Call for a free consultation

 The Cunningham Law Firm has been representing builders, developers, contractors, and property owners across West Palm Beach and Florida since 1985.
 Our firm provides strategic, results-oriented counsel for all aspects of construction law, helping clients manage risks, resolve disputes, and keep projects moving forward.

-As a comprehensive construction law practice, The Cunningham Law Firm assists clients in five central areas: Whether you are starting a new project or facing a legal challenge, our firm offers the experience and practical insight needed to help you succeed in Florida’s complex construction environment.
+Whether you are starting a new project or facing a legal challenge, our firm offers the experience and practical insight needed to help you succeed in Florida’s complex construction environment.

 Key Areas of Construction Law in Florida